-What we need to do is make sure our GF friends aren’t missing out on anything and also blow ALL of our friends away with some G-FREE pizza.
+What we need to do is make sure our gluten free friends aren’t missing out on anything and also blow all of our normie friends away with the best gluten free pizza recipe they have ever had.

 DON’T CALL IT AN ALTERNATIVE